neotazman/tic-tac-toe/README.md

 What different approaches or techniques did you consider when planning your implementation?
 What were the advantages and disadvantages of those alternatives?

+honestly i was trying to figure out any implementation that would work. i know there's probably an easier way to link the data model to the html elements, but i couldn't figure that out.